Sinevia/php-serverless/README.md

 - Delete the phpunit.xml file, if you are not going to use PHPUnit for testing
 - Change the settings in /serverless.yaml
 - Change the settings in /env.php
+- Change the settings in /app/config
+- Add any additional variables needed in /app/config

 ## DEVELOPMENT ##